SAMMISolutions/docs/doc_posts/_getting-started/introduction.md

 type: fullpage
 ---

-<p class="lb-lead">LioranBoard is a fully customizable Stream Deck that lets your Twitch and YouTube Live (in beta now) audience control and interact with your stream. </p>
+<p class="lb-lead">LioranBoard is a fully customizable Stream Deck that lets your <b>Twitch/b> and <b>YouTube Live</b> audience control and interact with your stream. </p>

 It is fully compatible with [OBS Websocket](https://obsproject.com/forum/resources/obs-websocket-remote-control-obs-studio-from-websockets.466/) which can remotly control your [OBS Studio](https://obsproject.com/).

 You can easily create buttons for the most basic things, such as automatic scene switching and custom alerts.
 However, once you get more familiar with the software, whole new possibilites will open up for you.

 LioranBoard itself works like a simple programming language.
-It has variables, operators, arrays, string and number methods, array operarations, IF and ELSE statements, loops and much more.
+It has variables, operators, arrays, string and number methods, array operarations, IF and ELSE statements, loops, async/await commands and much more.

 #### Connection to Twitch